 Sports Vision Performance Testimonials

-I'm Chase Headley, third basemen of the San Diego Padres.
+I'm Chase Headley, third basemen of the New York Yankees.
 One of the most important, yet over looked aspects in baseball is vision.
 I was introduced to the Vizual Edge program while attending the University of TN over six years ago.
 I was surprised to learn that although i I have better than 20/20 vision there are other important aspects of sight that I needed to and could ultimately improve on.

 Vizual Edge is a one of a kind program that focuses on tracking, sight recognition, quick decision making and other important visual skills vital to success in baseball and other sports.
 I highly recommend the program to players of all ability levels that are looking to take their game to the next level.

-Hello, my name is Adam Rosales and I play baseball for the Oakland A’s.
+Hello, my name is Adam Rosales and I play baseball for the San Diego Padres.
 I was drafted by the Cincinnati Reds in 2005 and was introduced to the Vizual Edge Program by our player development department that summer in Billings Montana.
 Over the years I have continued incorporating these crucial eye exercises into my everyday routine.

 These eye exercises not only strengthen muscles in my eyes, but more importantly they enhance my level of concentration,confidence, and improve my ability to focus; not only giving me the physical edge on my game but the mental edge as well.